 No. The LINC programme is delivered in an online learning format and is specifically designed to enable participants to continue to work while on the programme.
 The lessons are online and can be completed in participants' own time, with a requirement to be online at a specific time just once a week.

-When will orientation for the 2020/2021 LINC Programme take place and what will it consist of?
+When will the online introduction to the 2021/2022 LINC Programme take place and what will it consist of?